w3c/wcag3/guidelines/groups/input-operation/keyboard-interface-input/no-keyboard-traps.md

 :::

 :::example
-Examples include:

-1. Ensuring that users can exit a modal dialog, menu, or calendar picker after entering it
+* Ensuring that users can exit a modal dialog, menu, or calendar picker after entering it
-2. Ensuring that users can deactivate an animation, video, drop down menu, or carousel after activating it.
+* Ensuring that users can deactivate an animation, video, drop down menu, or carousel after activating it.
 :::